3mdeb/news-and-ideas/blog/content/post/2021-10-28-rockchip-secure-boot.md

 ---
 title: Enabling Secure Boot on RockChip SoCs
-abstract: 'Secure Boot is essential for secure IoT infrastructures.
-It protects
+abstract: 'RockChip Secure Boot is an essential security feature that helps
-          IoT devices from being permanently infected and controlled by an Attacker.
-In this post, I will tell a story about enabling Secure Boot on RockChip SoC.
+          tablet, PC, streaming media TV box, and IoT solution vendors secure their devices against malware infecting the firmware.
+In the following post, we will tell a story about enabling Secure Boot on the RK32xx family, but the lesson learned can be used on other models'
-          '
 cover: /covers/rockchip-logo.jpg
 author: artur.kowalski
 layout: post